 The School & Family Works was launched at 11 Downing Street on 4 March 2010 at an event hosted by Mrs Maggie Darling.
-You can link straight into a short film recording part of this event here.
 Since then, a lot has happened.

 The following summary of news events demonstrates the progress that we have made and is an attempt to keep you up to date with what we are doing.
 For further details and/or for answers to your questions, please contact us.

 The Next Steps project came to an end on 10 June 2017 and the final meeting of the project Steering Group took place at the end of that month.
 Grateful thanks for their support are due to our Project Manager (Emma Jarvis), our Advisor (Honor Rhodes) and to our Business Partner (Peter Dann of The Nursery Research and Planning).

 The project has been tremedously beneficial and we now have a much better understanding of our markets, customers, operating model and key processes.
 We also have a clear plan in place for the 2017-2020 period - and have made encouraging progress in attarcting the funding that will be necessary to deliver our growth ambitions.